 If you find yourself suffering from any kind of toothaches, here are a few easy ways to reduce your pain or discomfort.

 - Use a cold compress to numb the pain and reduce any swelling.

 - If you have pain around a certain tooth, you should try flossing; sometimes the pain is caused by food that got trapped in your teeth.

 - Mix about a teaspoon of salt in a glass of warm water and use it as a mouthwash to lessen any irritation.

-Contact Your Brandywine, Hockessin, Middletown, Newark, Wilmington, and Millsboro, DE Dentist!
+Contact Your Dentist in Brandywine, Hockessin, Middletown, Newark, Wilmington, Millsboro, and Pediatric Dentist in Newark, DE!